top of page

 5. Test Scores: Optional, But Consider Submitting

 If your student has taken the SAT or ACT and performed well, it may help strengthen their application—especially if most of their coursework is parent-evaluated.
 Check each school’s testing policy before deciding whether to submit scores.
+Before testing or submitting test scores, see if a college is test required, test optional or test blind.
+Additionally, if a school is test-optional, more research is required to decide if submitting test scores are right in your particular situation.

 Final Thought: